-Buying a home with the help of Shared Ownership or Help to Buy? - Use a specialist solicitor with experience of these housing products.
+Buying a home with the help of Shared Ownership or Help to Buy?
+Then use a specialist solicitor with experience in these housing products.

 We’ve teamed up with Direction Law, who sit on our panel of solicitors, to help explain why it’s important to find a conveyancing solicitor with the right experience to support you in your home buying journey.